Why New Construction Is Different

 A resale home is a single, known quantity — the walls are up, the quirks are visible, and the price is negotiated against what similar homes have sold for nearby.
 New construction is fundamentally different.
 You're buying a promise: a home that will be built to plans, delivered on a schedule, and finished to a specification that's partly standard and partly customized to your selections.

-The builder's on-site sales agent represents the builder — not you.
+The builder's representative works for the builder — not for you.

-They're professional, friendly, and helpful.
+Whether it's a sales rep or the builder sitting across the kitchen table, they're professional, friendly, and helpful.
 They'll answer every question.
-But their legal duty is to the builder.
-When something needs to be negotiated — a closing date, a credit, a warranty concern — their loyalty is to the company that signs their paycheck.
+But their loyalty is to the builder.
+When something needs to be negotiated — a closing date, a credit, a warranty concern — they're protecting the company, not you.

 Why You Need Your Own Broker